 The environment is eclectic, chaotic creative, and filled with deadlines.

-If this all sounds like you, don’t just send us your resume.
+If this all sounds like you, don’t just send us your resume AND a cover letter.
 That doesn’t tell us who you are.
 Go ahead, give us that cover letter telling us all about your goals.
-We are willing to take on the novice, the newbie, the fresh faced – we just want to know who you are and what those passions are all about.
+We are willing to take on the novice, the newbie, the fresh-faced – we just want to know who you are and what those passions are all about.

 Marketing Intern and Event Worker